-For each monitor or CEMS, perform the following assessments during each day in which the unit combusts any fuel or processes any material (hereafter referred to as a "unit operating day"), or for a monitor or a CEMS on a bypass stack/duct, during each day that emissions pass through the bypass stack or duct.
+For each monitor or CEMS, perform the following assessments on each day during which the unit combusts any fuel or processes any material (hereafter referred to as a "unit operating day"), or for a monitor or a CEMS on a bypass stack/duct, on each day during which emissions pass through the bypass stack or duct.
 These requirements are effective as of the date when the monitor or CEMS completes certification testing.

 a.
-Calibration Error Testing Requirements for Pollutant Concentration Monitors, Fuel Gas Sulfur Content Monitors, and O2 Monitors
+Calibration Error Testing Requirements for Pollutant Concentration Monitors and O2 Monitors

-Test, record, and compute the calibration error of each $SO_2$ pollutant concentration monitor, fuel gas sulfur content monitor, if applicable, and $O_2$ monitor at least once on each unit operating day, or for monitors or monitoring systems on bypass stacks/ducts on each day that emissions pass through the bypass stack or duct.
+Test, record, and compute the calibration error of each NO_x pollutant concentration monitor and O_2 monitor at least once on each unit operating day, or for monitors or monitoring systems on bypass stacks/ducts on each day that emissions pass through the bypass stack or duct.
 Conduct calibration error checks, to the extent practicable, approximately 24 hours apart.
-Perform the daily calibration error test according to the procedure in Chapter 2, Subdivision B, Paragraph 1, Subparagraph a, Clause ii of this Attachment.
+Perform the daily calibration error test according to the procedure in Paragraph B.1.a.ii. of this Attachment.

 For units with more than one span range, perform the daily calibration error test on each scale that has been used since the last calibration error test.
-For example, if the emissions concentration or the fuel gas sulfur content has not exceeded the low-scale span range since the previous calendar day, the calibration error test may be performed on the low-scale only.
-If, however, the emissions concentration or the fuel gas sulfur content has exceeded the low-scale span range since the previous calibration error test, perform the calibration error test on both the low- and high-scales.

-Design Requirements for Calibration Error Testing of SOX Concentration Monitors, the Fuel Gas Sulfur Content Monitors, and O2 Monitors
+For example, if the emissions concentration has not exceeded the low-scale span range since the previous calendar day, the calibration error test may be performed on the low-scale only.
+If, however, the emissions concentration has exceeded the low-scale span range since the previous calibration error test, perform the calibration error test on both the low- and high-scales i.
+Design Requirements for Calibration Error Testing of NO_X Concentration Monitors and O2 Monitors

-Design and equip each $\mathrm{SO}{\mathrm{X}}$ concentration monitor, fuel gas sulfur content monitor, and $\mathrm{O}{2}$ monitor with a calibration gas injection port that allows a check of the entire measurement system when calibration gases are introduced.
+Design and equip each NO_x concentration monitor and O_2 monitor with a calibration gas injection port that allows a check of the entire measurement system when calibration gases are introduced.
 For extractive and dilution type monitors, all monitoring components exposed to the sample gas, (for example, sample lines, filters, scrubbers, conditioners, and as much of the probe as practical) are included in the measurement system.
 For in situ type monitors, the calibration must check against the injected gas for the performance of all electronic and optical components (for example, transmitter, receiver, analyzer).

-Design and equip each pollutant concentration monitor, fuel gas sulfur content and $O_2$ monitor to allow daily determinations of calibration error (positive or negative) at the zero-level (0 to 20 percent of each span range) and high-level (80 to 100 percent of each span range) concentrations.
+Design and equip each pollutant concentration monitor and O_2 monitor to allow daily determinations of calibration error (positive or negative) at the zero-level (0 to 20 percent of each span range) and high-level (80 to 100 percent of each span range) concentrations.

 ii.
-Calibration Error Test for SOX Concentration Monitors, Fuel Gas Sulfur Content Monitors, and O2 Monitors
+Calibration Error Test for NO_X Concentration Monitors and O_2 Monitors

-Measure the calibration error of each SO2 concentration analyzer, fuel gas sulfur analyzer, and O2 monitor once each day according to the following procedures:
+Measure the calibration error of each NO_X concentration analyzer and O_2 monitor once each day according to the following procedures:

 If any manual or automatic adjustments to the monitor settings are made, conduct the calibration error test in a way that the magnitude of the adjustments can be determined and recorded.

 Perform calibration error tests at two concentrations: (1) zero-level and (2) high level.
 Zero level is 0 to 20 percent of each span range, and high level is 80 to 100 percent of each span range.
-All calibration gases used during certification tests and quality assurance and quality control activities shall be NIST/EPA approved standard reference materials (SRM), certified reference materials (CRM), or shall be certified according to "EPA Traceability Protocol for Assay and Certification of Gaseous Calibration Standards," September 1997, EPA 600/R-97/121 or any subsequent version published by EPA.
+All calibration gases used during certification tests and quality assurance and quality control activities shall be NIST/EPA approved standard reference materials (SRM), certified reference materials CRM), or shall be certified according to "EPA Traceability Protocol for Assay and Certification of Gaseous Calibration Standards," September 1997, EPA 600/R-97/121 or any subsequent version published by EPA.